tsgates/arch-wiki-markdown/wiki/AMD_Catalyst.md

 fglrx below is specifically in reference to the kernel module, not the package.

-As of April 26, 2013, Catalyst packages are no longer offered in the official repositories.
+Catalyst packages are no longer offered in the official repositories.
 In the past, Catalyst has been dropped from official Arch support because of dissatisfaction with the quality and speed of development.
-This time, it's the incompatibility with Xorg 1.14.
+After a brief return they were dropped again in April 2013 and they have not returned since.

 Compared to the open source driver, Catalyst performs worse in 2D graphics, but has a better support for 3D rendering and power